OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Local Mom and Pop Case:

-On the flip side, we worked with a 40-year old distributor of photography equipment in the UAE: M.K.
+On the flip side, we worked with a 40-year-old distributor of photography equipment in the UAE: M.K.
 Trading.
 They had dealerships for some of the biggest brands in photography accessories.
 Their primary business was to sell to stores and other online platforms, rarely direct to the customer.
 Unless they walked into their storefront.
 Doesn’t get any more old-school than that.
-The leadership recognized the need to evolve and were looking for a digital transformation strategy.
+The leadership recognized the need to evolve and was looking for a digital transformation strategy.
 We went to them with the following:

 - Create your social media presence – you’ll need brand awareness within the market and drive that traffic to your online store